-- You will be suitably qualified to teach in English with a PGCE, and will have achieved QTS - You will be able to teach English across all Key Stages - You will strive for the high quality learning for all students - You will believe all students can achieve to a high standard - You will have energy, enthusiasm, flexibility and determination to succeed - You will have good interpersonal and organisation skills - You will be able to communicate effectively both orally and in writing - You will have a strong commitment to the school's Jesuit ethos and values - You will have a strong commitment to your own Continuous Professional Development
+- You will be suitably qualified to teach French and Spanish with a PGCE, and will have achieved Qualified Teacher Status. - You will be able to teach French up to A level and Spanish to KS3. - You will strive for the high quality learning for all students - You will believe all students can achieve to a high standard - You will have energy, enthusiasm, flexibility and determination to succeed - You will have good interpersonal and organisation skills - You will be able to communicate effectively both orally and in writing - You will have a strong commitment to the school's Jesuit ethos and values - You will have a strong commitment to your own Continuous Professional Development

-Department Information
+MFL Department Information